api-evangelist/aws/README.md

 # AWS API Postman Collections
-This is an assortment of Postman collections for the AWS APIs.
+This is an assortment of Postman collections for the AWS APIs, broken down by each AWS service.

 - [Auto Scaling](auto-scaling/README.md) - A Postman collection for the AWS Auto Scaling API.
 - [Batch](batch/README.md) - A Postman collection for the AWS Batch API.